A barbell is one of the most important pieces of equipment you can train with, and I know many of you aren’t quite sure how much they weigh.

 Most people would not recommend using a smith machine if your goal is strength, and I agree with them.

-However, what we’re here for is how much different bars weigh.
+But what we’re here for is how much different bars weigh.

 It either comes with a counterweight, or it’s practically free-floating.

-As long as you track your progress workout to workout, it really won’t matter much in the end.
+As long as you track your progress from workout to workout, it really won’t matter much in the end.

 Just pick one standard and stick with it.

-Olympic Bar vs Standard Bar
+Olympic Bar vs. Standard Bar

-However, standard bars can definitely have their place.
+However, standard bars do have their place.

 If you wanted to pick one up and get a set of standard plates with them, you’d be able to do many biceps, triceps, shoulders, and other lighter movement variations much cheaper than an Olympic barbell.